-ADVANCETRAC® WITH ROLL STABILITY CONTROLTM (RSC) STABILITY ENHANCEMENT SYSTEM

-WARNING: Vehicle modifications involving braking system, aftermarket roof racks, suspension, steering system, tire construction and/or wheel/tire size may change the handling characteristics of the vehicle and may adversely affect the performance of the AdvanceTrac® with RSC system.
-In addition, installing any stereo loudspeakers may interfere with and adversely affect the AdvanceTrac® with RSC system.
-Install any aftermarket stereo loudspeaker as far as possible from the front center console, the tunnel, and the front seats in order to minimize the risk of interfering with the AdvanceTrac® with RSC system could lead to an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.
+ADVANCETRAC® WITH ROLL STABILITY CONTROLTM (RSC®) STABILITY ENHANCEMENT SYSTEM warning: Vehicle modifications involving braking system, aftermarket roof racks, suspension, steering system, tire construction and/or wheel/tire size may change the handling characteristics of the vehicle and may adversely affect the performance of the AdvanceTrac® with RSC® system.
+In addition, installing any stereo loudspeakers may interfere with and adversely affect the AdvanceTrac® with RSC® system.
+Install any aftermarket stereo loudspeaker as far as possible from the front center console, the tunnel, and the front seats in order to minimize the risk of interfering with the AdvanceTrac® with RSC® sensors.
+Reducing the effectiveness of the AdvanceTrac® with RSC® system could lead to an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.